1nsomn1aa/Coding-Cars-and-Coffee/README.md

 ## Bugs

-During the development phase I've encountered a few bugs, most of them were because of duplications or grammatical mistakes.
+During the development phase I encountered a few bugs, most of them were because of duplications or grammatical mistakes.
 They were rectified and commited to github for version control.

 To see bug fixes on my GitHub repository follow [this](https://github.com/1nsomn1aa/Coding-Cars-and-Coffee/commits/main/) link.